 The popularity of Acai is primarily due to its very high concentration of antioxidants.
 Antioxidants are molecules that prevent the oxidation of other molecules.
 Oxidation produces free radicals, which can damage the cells and glands within our bodies, making us more prone to disease and aging.
 Acai has been recognized as one of the world’s highest ORAC (Oxygen Radical Absorption Capacity) foods.
 ORAC is a measurement of how well antioxidants can neutralize free radicals.
 The higher the value, the better the body utilizes it to fight free radicals.

 Some limited research has found that the fiber found in Acai berry skin and pulp can aid digestion.
-The berry fiber may help prevent or relieve constipation and may help support a healthy cardiovascular system.
+The berry fiber may help prevent or relieve constipation.

 Researchers have studied the Acai berry and its amino acids, which are thought to help promote muscle performance, energy production, endurance, and strength.
 The berries have also been noted for their vitamin C levels.
 The Acai berry has as much vitamin C as blueberries and is a source of vitamins A, B1, B2, B3, and E. The goodness does not end there; they also are a good source of calcium, magnesium, zinc, and copper.